Cave dining, wine making, glacier hikes and Patagonia kayaking

 Day 07 Kayak down Río de las Vueltas

 You’ve explored Patagonia in forests and by glaciers: today is the turn of the river.
 Give those weary feet a rest in a two-hour kayaking expedition down Río de las Vueltas.
 The adventure starts from the riverbank of our mountain refuge, so you can roll from breakfast straight into your vessel (with a safety briefing en-route).
-You’ll then kayak downstream, taking in jaw-dropping views of Mount Fitz Roy and the surrounding Patagonian scenery en-route.
-A picnic lunch awaits you on a riverbank at the other end, with an extra few treats thrown in as a surprise – just for fun.
-We’ll then transfer back to El Chaltén, where you relax in our new alpine lodge with an evening of free time.
+You’ll then kayak downstream, taking in jaw-dropping views of Mount Fitz Roy and the surrounding Patagonian scenery en-route, before reaching your picnic lunch on a riverbank at the other end.
+We’ll then transfer back to El Chaltén, where you relax in our new cosy hotel with an evening of free time.

 Day 08 South America's wine capital

 Today you’ll make an early start for two internal flights to Mendoza – the largest wine-producing area in South America.
 This gorgeous city is based in the foothills of the Andes, surrounded by wineries and highland vineyards.
-Your new hotel is based on the outskirts, and produces its own-label Malbec, which you’ll be treated to on arrival.
-Settle into this lovely boutique retreat, with a swimming pool, jacuzzi and plenty of delicious vino.
+Your new hotel is set amongst beautiful gardens and produces its own wine and olive oils.
+Settle into this lovely boutique retreat, with a swimming pool and plenty of delicious vino.
 You’ll tuck into a light tapas supper tonight: think empanadas and cold cut meat/cheese platters, with olives and freshly baked bread.

 Day 09 Create your own wine

-Today you’ll visit Tempus Alba Winery, a small, family-run business famed for its signature Reserve Tempus Pleno variety.
+Today you’ll visit a beautiful, family-owned winery.
 Test your palette as you learn all about the wine-making process on a private guided tour.
 Then it’s time to create your very own tailor-made blend of red under the expert eye of generations of winemakers.
 Afterwards, you’ll hop on over to the Susana Balbo winery – home of Argentina’s first female winemaker – for a three-course gourmet lunch.
 A “Mendoza by night” experience follows, where you’ll see all the city’s best sights lit up in the magic of darkness.
-You’ll finish with a farewell feast at Los Toneles Winery, with its majestic 1920s architecture and speciality of traditional aged meats
+You’ll finish with a farewell feast at Los Toneles winery, with its majestic 1920s architecture and speciality of traditional aged meats.

 Day 10 Adios, Argentina